Written by Bachelor of Laws / Bachelor of Arts student, Maeve Moroney.

 During my time here at Bond, I’ve lived in two different buildings on campus and loved both experiences.
 I know people from every building, and each has its own unique experience – all of which are great!
 If you’re considering living on campus and are wondering where’s right for you, here’s a breakdown of your options.

-Every room in each of these buildings is furnished with a king single bed (except South Tower, where the rooms feature double beds), a desk, a chair, a bedside table and built-in wardrobes.
+Every room in each of these buildings is furnished with a king single bed (except West Tower, where the rooms feature double beds), a desk, a chair, a bedside table and built-in wardrobes.
 Given COVID-19 restrictions, rooms at Bond are single occupancy.

 For food, each student living on campus is required to purchase a dining plan at the start of each semester.
 You load your money onto your plan, and then access it using your student ID card at any of our on-campus food outlets.
 I’ve found that the dining plan stretches the entire semester quite easily, so you won’t have to stress about purchasing groceries or about ways to eat healthily on a budget.